 The LEC is an office designated to maintain the confidential documentation of students with disabilities.
 Documentation of a student’s disability is considered equivalent to medical records and is required to be kept separate from academic records.

 Questions regarding disability verification and reasonable accommodations should be forwarded to the associate director of the Learning Enrichment Center.
-In addition, the LEC maintains information on referral sources for obtaining a learning disability assessment, the nature of a student’s disability, individual student needs, kinds of accommodations commonly made on this and other college campuses, and the ADA.
+In addition, the LEC maintains information on referral sources for obtaining a learning disability assessment, the nature of a student’s disability, individual student needs, and kinds of accommodations commonly made on this and other college campuses.